-With Excel Online you use your web browser to create, view, and edit workbooks you store on OneDrive.
+With Excel Online you use your web browser to create, view, and edit workbooks you store on OneDrive or Dropbox.
 If your organization or college has an Office 365 plan or SharePoint site, start using Excel Online by creating or storing workbooks in libraries on your site.

 Create an online workbook

 From your OneDrive, click Create > Excel workbook.

 To rename the workbook, click the default file name and type a new one.

 After you’ve created your online workbook, you can share it with friends, coworkers, or the public.
 People can view your worksheets, sort and filter data, and drill into the details of PivotTables on the web or mobile device.

 To share a workbook, click Share and type email addresses of people you want to share with or get a link you can email to your contacts.

 If you try to enter data, set up a formula, add charts, or apply basic formatting and nothing happens, you’re probably in read-only view.
 Here's how you can switch to editing view:

 Click Edit Workbook > Edit in Excel Online.